HuntsmanCancerInstitute/MultiRepMacsChIPSeq/Readme.md

 At the end of the pipeline, individual peaks from all conditions are merged into a single master list of all peaks identified.
-These are then re-scored for log2 fold enrichment and q-value scored, which can be used for making heat maps for a visual comparison.
+These are then re-scored for log2 fold enrichment and q-value, which can be used for making heat maps for a visual comparison.
 Furthermore, read counts from each of the replicates are also collected for evaluating differential peaks through additional software such as [DESeq2](http://www.bioconductor.org/packages/release/bioc/html/DESeq2.html).

 ### Plotting results

-To prepare some clustered heat maps of the intersections and the scores across the peaks, run the included `plot_figures.R` R script.
+To prepare some clustered heat maps of the intersections and the scores across the peaks, run the included [plot_peak_figures](applications.md#plot_peak_figures.R) R script.
 It will generate a distance heat map of the jaccard intersection (spatial overlap) between the different peak calls, as well as a heat map of the Q-value scores and log2 Fold enrichment scores.
 Further, it will generate a k-means clustered heat map of the log2 fold enrichment to identify possible interesting clusters of differential enrichment between the conditions.
 Give the script the `--out` name you provided to the wrapper:

     $ plot_peak_figures.R --input all_chips